joelsernamoreno/EvilCrowRF-V2/README.md

 ## Installation

+**You must copy the files to the SD card or your Evil Crow WILL NOT WORK.**

 1. Install esptool: sudo apt install esptool
 2. Install pyserial: sudo pip install pyserial
 3. Download and Install the Arduino IDE: https://www.arduino.cc/en/main/software